andrewharmellaw/andrewharmellaw.github.com/_posts/2017-04-24-gelfands-algebra-aside-2-roots-roots-and-more-roots.md

 No so with roots and roots.

-Casting our minds back to [Chunk 11 - Factoring to Zero](https://andrewharmellaw.github.io/2017/01/20/gelfands-algebra-chunk-11-factoring-to-zero) we see that square roots and other radicals were our way to determine the zero-roots of our polynomials.
+Casting our minds back to [Chunk 11 - Factoring to Zero](https://andrewharmellaw.github.io/2017/01/20/gelfands-algebra-chunk-11-factoring-to-zero) we see that square roots and others were our way to determine the zero-roots of our polynomials.

 Urgh.